Photo by Jan Kopřiva on Unsplash

 Glycerin & Propylene Glycol (Water-based)

 Glycerin is an alcohol-based sugar commonly found in water-based lubes.
 Propylene Glycol is a thick chemical liquid that is sweet.
 Both of these chemicals are in water-based lubes for the same two reasons.
-One, it helps substances retain their moisture, which helps the lube stay slippery longer.
-And two, glycerin is sweet, which makes it perfect for flavoring lubes.

-The issue with these two substances is that they both have been known to have adverse effects.
-When used in the vagina, some data suggest glycerin & propylene glycol can cause an overgrowth of bacteria leading to an increased chance of bacterial & yeast infections.
+When used in the vagina, some data suggest glycerin & propylene glycol can cause an overgrowth of bacteria leading to an increased chance of bacterial & yeast infections.12

-Silicone Lube Watch-Outs
+Silicone Lube (maybe) Watch-Outs

 TL;DR Science Summary